top of page

 Context

-Strategy 1: Conserve and regenerate places of value for nature and humans.
+1. Conserving and regenerating places of value to nature and people

-Strategy 2: Drive systemic change in the sectors most responsible for biodiversity loss and nature decline.
+2. Driving systemic change in the sectors most responsible for biodiversity loss and nature’s decline

-Strategy 3: Transform economic systems for nature and equity.
+3. Transforming economic systems for nature and equity

-Strategy 4: Transform governance systems to make them integrated, inclusive, accountable and adaptive.
+4. Transforming governance systems to be integrated, inclusive, accountable, and adaptive

-Strategy 5: Shift social perceptions and values to recognize and prioritize the fundamental interconnections between humans and nature.
+5. Shifting societal views and values to recognize and prioritize fundamental interconnections between humans and nature

-The 2050 vision of the Kunming-Montreal Global Biodiversity Framework is that of a world living in harmony with nature where, "by 2050, biodiversity is valued, conserved, restored and used wisely, maintaining ecosystem services, supporting a healthy planet and providing essential benefits for all people."
+This approach aligns with the 2050 Vision of the Kunming-Montreal Global Biodiversity Framework, which envisions a world living in harmony with nature, where by 2050 “biodiversity is valued, conserved, restored and wisely used, maintaining ecosystem services, sustaining a healthy planet and delivering benefits essential for all people.”